cepdnaclk/e20-co502-RV32IM_Pipelined_Processor_Group-04/README.md

 ## Datapath

-Shown below is the complete datapeth of the pipelined processor with hazard handling.
+Shown below is the complete datapath of the pipelined processor with hazard handling.

 ![Pipelined Datapath](./Datapath.png)